-Money, money, money: what's at stake if Olympics fall victim to coronavirus
+Money, money, money: What's at stake if Olympics fall victim to coronavirus

 OLYMPIC COSTS

-Organisers said in December the Games were expected to cost some 1.35 trillion yen (9.67 billion pounds), but that figure did not include an estimated three billion yen for moving the marathon and walking events from Tokyo to the northern city of Sapporo to avoid summer heat.
+Organisers said in December the Games were expected to cost some ¥1.35 trillion (£9.67 billion), but that figure did not include an estimated three billion yen for moving the marathon and walking events from Tokyo to the northern city of Sapporo to avoid summer heat.

 Tokyo 2020’s budget is split between the organising committee and local and national governments; the IOC contributed more than US$800 million.

-Organisers say the national government will have paid some 150 billion yen – mainly for funding a new National Stadium.
+Organisers say the national government will have paid some ¥150 billion mainly for funding a new National Stadium.

-Japan’s Board of Audit, however, put government spending between the bid in 2013 and 2018 at 1.06 trillion yen, a discrepancy organisers attributed to differences in the definition of "Games-related" spending.
+Japan’s Board of Audit, however, put government spending between the bid in 2013 and 2018 at ¥1.06 trillion, a discrepancy organisers attributed to differences in the definition of "Games-related" spending.

 SPONSORS